CrowdSec IP Reputation

 docker compose logs proxy | grep -i crowdsec

-A healthy startup looks like this:
+A healthy bouncer looks like this:

 netbird-proxy | INFO proxy/internal/crowdsec/bouncer.go:70: connecting to CrowdSec LAPI at http://crowdsec:8080